-I completed my PhD at the Department of Anthropology, University of Cambridge.
+I completed my PhD at the Department of Social Anthropology, University of Cambridge.
 My fieldwork was an investigation of the making of robots in labs at the Massachusetts Institute of Technology.
 After my PhD I was a British Academy Postdoctoral Fellow, a position I held at the University College London.
 My postdoctoral work was an investigation into the therapeutic uses of robots for children with autism spectrum conditions.

 My first manuscript on robots is published by Routledge: An Anthropology of Robots and AI: Annihilation Anxiety and Machines.

 My second manuscript explores the role of robots as attachment figures for children with autism and the way in which human attachment (or lack of) shapes consciousness.
 It is provisionally titled: An Anthropology of Attachment: Autism and Merging Consciousness of the Machine.

 I love a cat called The Countessa von Shulberg